squinkylabs/Demo/docs/fm-tune.md

 ![With DC Block](./fm-dc-block.png)

-Note that even with the DC block the FM is new completely in tune.
+Note that with the DC block the FM is now completely in tune.

 The next page shows how [FM changes spectrum with frequency](./fm-spectrum.md).